 The rules below will be applied for two player games:

 1. Head to Head results between the players involved.
-This will only apply if one player has beaten all others in the tie-break, or one player has lost to all others in the tie break.
+This will only apply if: one player has beaten all others in the tie-break; one player has lost to all others in the tie break, or one subset of the players in the tie-break can would be clearly ranked above all others given any possible result in unplayed games.

-2. Points spread from all rounds, ignoring the players best result.
+2. Point spread from all rounds, ignoring the players best result.
+(Where applicable)

 The rules below will be applied for multi-player games: